martindsouza/docker-oracle-setup/README.md

--- Running the following query will show the newly created PDBs but they are not open for Read Write: select vp.name, vp.open_mode from v$pdbs vp
+-- Running the following query will show the newly created PDBs but they are not open for Read Write: select vp.name, vp.open_mode from v$pdbs vp;
-;

 NAME        OPEN_MODE
 PDB$SEED    READ WRITE
 ORCLPDB1    READ WRITE
 ORCLPDB513  MOUNTED
 ORCLPDB504  MOUNTED
+ORCLPDB1810 MOUNTED

 -- Open the PDB
+alter pluggable database orclpdb1810 open read write;
 alter pluggable database orclpdb513 open read write; alter pluggable database orclpdb504 open read write;

 -- If nothing is changed the PDBs won't be loaded on boot.
 -- They're a few ways to do this